+States for consideration, and paragraph 42, also of the same resolution, in which the Assembly encouraged the President of the General Assembly and the President of the Economic and Social Council to continue to convene an annual joint briefing, highlighting the connection between agenda items and their interlinkages across the 2030 Agenda for Sustainable Development.
-13. The General Committee took note of paragraph 35 of resolution 75/325, in which the General Assembly invited the Committee, within its mandate, to consider the best possible way to conduct the discussions on the impacts of the COVID-19 pandemic within the agenda of the Assembly and make recommendations to Member States for their consideration.

-14. The General Committee brings to the attention of the General Assembly that the Main Committees shall meet in substantive session only after the end of the general debate and that the First Committee and the Special Political and Decolonization Committee (Fourth Committee) shall not meet simultaneously and may consider meeting in a sequential manner during the regular session of the General Assembly.
+- 13. The Secretary-General wishes to draw the attention of the General Committee to paragraph 35 of resolution 75/325, in which the General Assembly invited the Committee, within its mandate, to consider the best possible way to conduct the discussions on the impacts of the COVID-19 pandemic within the agenda of the Assembly and make recommendations to Member States for their consideration. - 14.
+The General Committee may wish to bring to the attention of the General Assembly that the Main Committees shall meet in substantive session only after the end of the general debate and that the First Committee and the Special Political and Decolonization Committee (Fourth Committee) shall not meet simultaneously and may consider meeting in a sequential manner during the regular session of the General Assembly.
 This arrangement shall not apply if it affects their respective identities, programmes of work and effective consideration of their agendas (resolution 51/241, annex, paras.
-31 and 36).

-15. The General Committee also brings to the attention of the General Assembly paragraph 29 of resolution 75/325, in which the Assembly requested each Main Committee to further discuss its working methods.

-16. The General Committee further brings to the attention of the General Assembly paragraph 23 of resolution 72/313, in which the Assembly requested the Chairs of the Main Committees to organize handover meetings of the outgoing and incoming bureaux to exchange views on outcomes and the upcoming agenda, and invited the Chairs of the Main Committees to present a report to their successors on best practices and lessons learned.

-17. The General Committee brings to the attention of the General Assembly paragraph 25 of resolution 72/313, in which the Assembly called upon the six Chairs of the Main Committees to meet periodically during the General Assembly session to share best practices and increase the coherence and complementarity of the work of the Main Committees.

-18. The General Committee also brings to the attention of the General Assembly the pattern for the rotation of the Chairs of the Main Committees for the seventy-sixth to the eighty-third sessions of the Assembly contained in the annex to resolution 72/313.

-19. The General Committee further brings to the attention of the General Assembly paragraph 45 of resolution 75/325, in which the Assembly welcomed the increasing number of women candidates nominated for the subsidiary organs of the Assembly in seeking to promote gender balance, and encouraged Member States to continue to do so, and paragraph 21 of the same resolution, in which the Assembly encouraged the President of the General Assembly, supported by the membership, to achieve gender parity among invited speakers and panellists for high-level and other relevant meetings of the Assembly.
+31 and 36). - 15.
+The General Committee may also wish to bring to the attention of the General Assembly paragraph 29 of resolution 75/325, in which the Assembly requested each Main Committee to further discuss its working methods. - 16.
+The General Committee may further wish to bring to the attention of the General Assembly paragraph 23 of resolution 72/313, in which the Assembly requested the Chairs of the Main Committees to organize handover meetings of the outgoing and incoming bureaux to exchange views on outcomes and the upcoming agenda, and invited the Chairs of the Main Committees to present a report to their successors on best practices and lessons learned. - 17.
+The General Committee may wish to bring to the attention of the General Assembly paragraph 25 of resolution 72/313, in which the Assembly called upon the six Chairs of the Main Committees to meet periodically during the General Assembly session to share best practices and increase the coherence and complementarity of the work of the Main Committees. - 18.
+The General Committee may also wish to bring to the attention of the General Assembly the pattern for the rotation of the Chairs of the Main Committees for the seventy-sixth to the eighty-third sessions of the Assembly contained in the annex to resolution 72/313. - 19.
+The General Committee may further wish to bring to the attention of the General Assembly paragraph 45 of resolution 75/325, in which the Assembly welcomed the increasing number of women candidates nominated for the subsidiary organs of the Assembly in seeking to promote gender balance, and encouraged Member States to continue to do so, and paragraph 21 of the same resolution, in which the Assembly encouraged the President of the General Assembly, supported by the membership, to achieve gender parity among invited speakers and panellists for high-level and other relevant meetings of the Assembly.

-C. Closing date of the session
+C. Opening and closing dates of the session